krulexdev/bandicoot-form/README.md

 ## Description
- This is an application of my foundational knowledge in HTML, CSS, and JavaScript.
+- This is an application of my foundational knowledge in HTML, CSS, and JavaScript.

 ## Features
-- **Information Section**: Fill with my background and skills.
-- **Showcase of Work**: A small basic design that I made on Behance previously.
-- **Contact Form**: You can in touch with me directly.
+- **Google Search Console**: Monitors search performance and analyzes SEO data.
+- **Google Tag Manager**: Efficiently manages tags without changing site code.
+- **FormSphere**: Provides an easy-to-use contact form for visitors to send messages.

 ## Tools Used
 - **HTML**: For the structure of the project.
 - **CSS**: To style and make the website responsive.
 - **JavaScript**: For interactive elements.
+- **SCSS**: For advanced styling with variables, mixins, and nesting.